-He graduated from Berkeley High School in 1986 and played in the Berkeley High School Jazz Ensemble for all 4 years.
-In 1991, he graduated summa cum laude with a degree in Social Studies from Harvard University, where he was a member of Phi Beta Kappa Society.
-He had been accepted by Yale Law School, but deferred entrance for what he believed was only going to be one year.
-He moved in with fiends in New York City to help with the rent and immediately he found himself immersed in the New York jazz scene.
+He graduated from Berkeley High School in 1986 and played in the Berkeley High School Jazz Ensemble for all four years.
+In 1991, he graduated summa cum laude with a degree in Social Studies from Harvard University, where he was a member of the Phi Beta Kappa Society.
+Yale Law School had accepted him but deferred entrance for what he believed was only going to be one year.
+He moved in with friends in New York City to help with the rent, and immediately, he found himself immersed in the New York jazz scene.

-He began playing regularly with Peter Bernstein, Larry Goldings, Kevin Hays, Roy Hargrove, Geoffrey Keezer, Leon Parker, Jorge Rossy and Mark Turner and others.
+He began playing regularly with Peter Bernstein, Larry Goldings, Kevin Hays, Roy Hargrove, Geoffrey Keezer, Leon Parker, Jorge Rossy, Mark Turner, and others.
 That same year, Redman won the Thelonious Monk International Jazz Saxophone Competition.
 Committed to his music, Redman was signed by Warner Bros.
-Records and issued his first, self-titled album in 1993, which subsequently earned Redman his first Grammy nomination.
-Redman continued to develop his style beginning as a sideman on Elvin Jones' Youngblood alongside Javon Jackson and following up with an appearance on his father’s 1992 record Choices.
-On his second album Wish, guitarist Pat Metheny, bassist Charlie Haden, and drummer Billy Higgins joined him; he would later tour this album as The Joshua Redman Quartet.
+Records and issued his first self-titled album in 1993, earning Redman his first Grammy nomination.
+Redman continued to develop his style, beginning as a sideman on Elvin Jones' Youngblood alongside Javon Jackson and following up with an appearance on his father’s 1992 record Choices.
+On his second album, Wish, guitarist Pat Metheny, bassist Charlie Haden, and drummer Billy Higgins joined him; he would later tour this album as The Joshua Redman Quartet.

 He continued to work with various quartets, including one with pianist Brad Mehldau until forming a trio, Elastic, with keyboardist Sam Yahel and drummer Brian Blade.
-In 1994, Redman appeared on the Red Hot Organization's compilation CD, Stolen Moments: Red Hot + Cool, appearing on a track titled "The Scream" along side Us3 and Tony Remy.
-Time Magazine named the album “Album of the Year”.
-Redman performed on the soundtrack of the made for TV film "Love and Betrayal: The Mia Farrow Story" (1995).
+In 1994, Redman appeared on the Red Hot Organization's compilation CD, Stolen Moments: Red Hot + Cool, on a track titled "The Scream" alongside Us3 and Tony Remy.
+Time Magazine named the album “Album of the Year.”
+Redman performed on the soundtrack of the made-for-TV film "Love and Betrayal: The Mia Farrow Story" (1995).
 He also appeared as a member of the "Louisiana Gator Boys" in the 1998 film Blues Brothers 2000.
 In 2000, Redman was named Artistic Director for the Spring Season of the non-profit jazz-presenting organization SFJAZZ.
 Inaugurated in 2004, the eight-piece band consists of a multi-generational cast of accomplished musicians.

-In 2007, Redman announced that he was taking a hiatus from both the SFJAZZ Artistic Directorship and the SFJAZZ Collective to focus on new projects.
+In 2007, Redman announced that he was taking a hiatus from the SFJAZZ Artistic Directorship and the SFJAZZ Collective to focus on new projects.
 Redman has made a guest appearance on an episode of the TV show Arthur as the uncle of Francine.
-He also appeared on Reading Rainbow, episode as "Hip-Cat", in which Redman discussed with host LeVar Burton the importance of music and how jazz had affected his life and performed.
+He also appeared on Reading Rainbow, the episode of "Hip-Cat," in which Redman discussed with host LeVar Burton the importance of music and how jazz had affected his life and performance.
 In 2007, Nonesuch released Redman’s first ever piano-less trio record, Back East, featuring Joshua alongside three bass and drum rhythm sections and three guest saxophonists.